Modding the Inspiron 7570

 Carefully remove the stickers which hold the eDP connector in place and remove the metal latch of the connector.
 Use the pointy end of the spudger tool (the one that looks like a pencil) on the latch rather than your fingers.

 Now remove the remove the two plastic hinge covers with the pointy end of the spudger.
-These should come off easily.
+These should come off easy.
 Take note of how the antenna and panel connectors are routed through the hinges.

 Place the laptop with the screen open facing down on a soft surface.
 We’re going to unscrew the hinges next and we want them in an “open” position when the screen is removed.